-- · Do not use galvanised pipes or radiators. - All system connections, taps and mixing valves must be capable of sustaining a pressure of 3 bar. - Radiator valves should conform to BS 2767:10. - · All other valves should conform to BS 1010. - It is best practice to fit Thermostatic Radiator Valves (TRV's) to all radiators, except the area where the room thermostat is sited which must be fitted with lockshield valves that are left open. - If the circulating pump speed is fixed and system circulation can be significantly adjusted or stopped by TRV's or zone valves, a system bypass should be installed to give at least a 3 metre circuit when activated.
-However; any appliance fitted with a modulating pump may not require a system bypass. - Drain cocks are required at all the lowest points on the system. - Air vents are required at all high points on the system.
+- Do not use galvanised pipes or radiators. - All system connections, taps and mixing valves must be capable of sustaining a pressure of 3 bar. - · Radiator valves should conform to BS 2767:10. - All other valves should conform to BS 1010. - It is best practice to fit Thermostatic Radiator Valves (TRV's) to all radiators, except the area where the room thermostat is sited which must be fitted with lockshield valves that are left open. - If the circulating pump speed is fixed, and system circulation can be significantly adjusted by TRV's or zone valves, an auto bypass should be installed and adjusted to provide constant pump head pressure to the heating circuits.
+If flow to the heating circuits can be stopped completely by zone valves, an auto bypass must be installed and adjusted to open during pump over-run and should provide a minimum 3 metre circuit when activated.
+If a constant pressure pump setting is selected, and circulation cannot be completely stopped by zone valves, an auto bypass will not be required.

+- Drain cocks are required at all the lowest points on the system. - Air vents are required at all high points on the system.